Experiential learning resources for the innovative educator

 My 5 year old walked close to four miles and my darling 2 year old climbed on everything.
 They learned how to build a fire!
 They found and made their own walking sticks.
 They practiced reading a map.
 They observed and inquired about the natural world.

-In just two days my children were able to do all of this learning outdoors - gaining content knowledge and building 21st C. skills - with no plan, textbooks, lesson plans, lectures, note-taking, or testing.
+In just two days my children were able to do all of this learning outdoors - gaining content knowledge, 21st C. skills, character, and social emotional skills - with no plan, textbooks, lesson plans, lectures, note-taking, or testing.

 It was just them.
 Just us.
 Just the great outdoors.